 But since basketball shoes aren’t built specifically for flat footers, this condition can result in an altered fit compared to a healthy foot.

 Yes, including possible heel slippage.
-Especially for shoes that have sculpting similar to how a runner sneaker is built: minimal platform underfoot, and commonly a clear offset from heel to toe.
+Especially for shoes that have sculpting similar to how a runner sneaker is built: minimal platform underfoot, and commonly a bigger offset from heel to toe.

 THE FIX: CONSULT WITH A PODIATRIST & SHOVE A SUPPORTIVE, CUSHIONED INSOLE